-In 2021, we entered into agreements with a financing guarantee company, which is a wholly-owned subsidiary of our equity investee obtained in 2020.
+In 2021, we entered into agreements with a financing guarantee company, which is a wholly-owned subsidiary of our equity investee obtained in 2020 and disposed in 2022.
+Following the disposal, it no longer constitutes a related party to us.

 This financing guarantee company provides guarantee service for an identified portfolio of loans we facilitated and charges borrowers a guarantee fee, a portion of which will be subsequently paid to us as the service fee for the intermediary service we provide.
-During the year of 2021, this financing guarantee company provided guarantee service for 5.9% of the total loans we facilitated.
-We recognized total net revenue of RMB78,801,582(US\$12,365,688) during the year of 2021 in connection with the service fees of facilitation service for loans that covered by this financing guarantee company.
-As of December 31, 2021, contract assets of RMB66,761,250(US\$10,476,297) will be subsequently collected from this financing guarantee company.
+During the year of 2021 and 2022, this financing guarantee company provided guarantee service for 5.9% and 29.6% of the total loans we facilitated and provided.
+We recognized total net revenue of RMB78.8 million and RMB542.7 million during the year of 2021 and 2022 in connection with the service fees of facilitation service for loans that covered by this financing guarantee company.
+As of December 31, 2021 and 2022, contract assets balance amounted to RMB66.8 million and RMB314.0 million (US\$45.5 million), respectively.